How to Book

 Cleaning Fee: There is a non-refundable $100 cleaning fee for the Ranch House and any rental that includes the Ranch House.

 Security Damage Deposit: A security damage deposit may be collected and refundable within two weeks of the Check Out Date, provided no deductions are made due to damage, dirt of other mess requiring excessive cleaning or other cost incurred during visitor stay.

 TOT Tax: There is a 10% Accommodation Tax for the Ranch House and rental that includes the Ranch House.

 The Ranch is located eight miles upstream of the confluence of the South and the main fork of the Smith River.
 The South Fork Road winds its way up the river canyon and is a two lane paved road all the way to Rock Creek Ranch .

-There is ample parking in the vicinity of the Ranch House for groups of ten or less.
+There is ample parking in the vicinity of the Ranch House for groups of twenty or less.
 Please do not block the circular access road.
-For Outdoor Use Area visitors, please use the parking area near the entrance gates.
+For Outdoor Use Area visitors, please use the parking area near the entrance gate and the road into the OUA.
 No parking is allowed at the Majesty Pool overlook.